spl/homebrew-koka/README.md

 ### Madoko

-Note that Madoko depends on `koka-0.6.0-dev` and will install that formula first.
+Note that Madoko is built with `koka-0.6.0-dev`.
+Installing the `madoko` formula will also install the `koka@0.6.0-dev` formula.

 ```
 $ brew install spl/koka/madoko